 Extract the Juice Cold

-- Take the cleaned grapes and put them in a large sauce pot, then mash the grapes vigorously with a potato masher as if they owe you money.
+- Mash the grapes with a potato masher.
 Stir the mixture from bottom to top, then mash again.

 Strain